Friday, December 30, 2005

 Sir Richard Branson is taking dead aim at Murdoch's media empire by creating a giant television, internet and telephone company.

-Branson plans to merge his company, Virgin Mobile, with media service provider NTL in a $7.5 billion deal.
+According to the London Telegraph, Branson plans to merge his company, Virgin Mobile, with media service provider NTL in a $7.5 billion deal.

 This would make Branson one of the most powerful figures in television and threaten Sky TV, part-owned by Murdoch's News Corp.
 It also will position Branson for future media deals.